IlyaGulya/setup-crowdin-cli/memory-bank/progress.md

 **The workflow has been further optimized by downloading the JAR directly in each build job, eliminating the need for a separate download job and reducing overhead.
 Additionally, the agent-based native-image configuration has been replaced with a custom reflection feature, providing more control over the build process and resulting in more optimized executables.
 Testing of the built binaries has been integrated directly into the build job, ensuring that each binary is tested on its native platform immediately after being built.
 The testing process has been simplified by using environment variables instead of modifying configuration files, making the workflow more maintainable and robust.**

 **We've also simplified the Docker image building process by using a single platform (linux/amd64) for all images, regardless of the target architecture of the binary they contain.
 This simplification makes the workflow more efficient and easier to maintain.
 A version marker container has been added for version checking, ensuring that the workflow correctly identifies when a new version needs to be built.
 Control over which versions are marked as "latest" has been added through workflow inputs, allowing for more flexibility in version management.
 The "mark as latest" logic has been simplified using GitHub Actions conditional expressions, making the code more concise and easier to understand.**

+**Most recently, we've integrated an AWT stripper tool that removes Java AWT dependencies from the JAR file before building native images.
+This improves compatibility with headless environments, reduces the size of the native executables, and makes the binaries more suitable for server environments where AWT is not available or not desired.
+The AWT stripper replaces AWT method calls with exceptions that provide clear error messages, ensuring that users are informed when they attempt to use unsupported operations.
+Docker image labels have been updated to indicate that the binaries are AWT-stripped, providing transparency about the modifications made to the original Crowdin CLI.**

 The next steps are to test the action and workflow to ensure they work as expected and to update the documentation to reflect the latest improvements.